Did you know that the word ‘Mississippi’ simply means ‘Big River’ in the Ojibwe language?

 The Natchez Trace Parkway begins just outside of the town.
 This 444-mile historic route stretches from Natchez all the way to Nashville, Tennessee.
 Originally a Native American trail, it later became a vital path for early settlers, and then traders and soldiers.
 Today the parkway is a scenic driving route that provides plenty of opportunities for wildlife spotting and other outdoor activities.
 You can also explore some of the well-marked ancient burial sites and trading posts that are dotted along the route.

-Further east lies Biloxi, a city renowned for its casinos and entertainment, with visitors attracted by gambling, live shows and fine dining.
-However, for a deeper connection to the area’s history, the Maritime and Seafood Industry Museum highlights the region’s seafaring heritage, and the Ohr-O’Keefe Museum of Art celebrates the unique ceramics of George Ohr, the self-proclaimed “Mad Potter of Biloxi.”
-Visitors can also take a trip to the Biloxi Lighthouse, a symbol of resilience that has stood since the mid-19th century.
+For a deeper connection to the area’s history, Biloxi’s Maritime & Seafood Industry Museum highlights the region’s seafaring heritage, and the Ohr-O’Keefe Museum of Art celebrates the unique ceramics of George Ohr, the self-proclaimed “Mad Potter of Biloxi.”
+Open for tours first thing in the morning, the 19th Century Biloxi Lighthouse offers lovely views along the coast.

 Whether you are visiting the birthplaces of the music giants such as Elvis and B.B.
-King, discovering the history of the American Civil War and the fight for civil rights, or just want to enjoy a po’boy on the beach, don’t miss Mississippi.
+King, discovering the history of the American Civil War or the fight for civil rights, or just want to enjoy a po’boy on the beach, don’t miss Mississippi.

 Richard has more than 25 years of experience working within the travel industry.
 He has travelled widely in the USA, Australia and Africa and enjoys exploring National Parks and other wilderness areas.